krajamut/KafkaEvent_Producer_Consumer/README.md

-# Pojo class to Avro conversion and Avro to Pojo Conversion
+# Pojo to Avro conversion and viceversa